ghas-lab-templates/exercises/module-3-working.md

-4. Update the CodeQL configuration file `.github/codeql/codeql-config.yml` to include your custom queries.
+4. Update the CodeQL configuration file `.github/codeql/codeql-config.yml` to include use the custom query suite.
-   - Op.

    <details>
      <summary>Need Help?
 Here's a hint</summary>

      The `uses` key supports paths relative to your repository.
-You can also disable the default queries using `disable-default-queries: true` if you want full control.
+You can also disable the default queries using `disable-default-queries: true` so that there isn't a duplication in alerts.
    </details>

    <details>

      <summary>Solution</summary>

      ```yaml